Can I Eat Expired Orange Juice Bottled?

 Expert Source

-"According to the FDA, opened orange juice should be refrigerated at 40°F or below and consumed within 7-10 days for optimal quality and safety."
+"According to the CDC, opened orange juice should be refrigerated at 40°F or below and consumed within 7-10 days for optimal safety and quality."

 ✅Fresh Orange Juice Bottled